Magento 2

 hostnamectl set-hostname your.hostname.com

-Update hostname in /etc/postfix/main.cf
+Update hostname in /etc/postfix/main.cf:

 myhostname = your.hostname.com